bbauska/UofM-AdvStyling/readme.md

   style="width:40%"
   alt="Mobile view, #2." />
 </p>
-Once you\'ve decided on that mobile view and you\'ve sketched it out, you can go on to what you might want it to look like on the larger view.
+Once you&apos;ve decided on that mobile view and you&apos;ve sketched it out, you can go on to what you might want it to look like on the larger view.
 In this case the header and the footer are the same but we have more flexibility with where we want to put that other content.